waynodiablo/Oystercard/pills/clojure.md

 ; => 50
 ```

+Let associates values to symbols in pairs.
+In the above example the value `5` is associated with the symbol `x`.
+The value `10` is associated with the symbol `y`.
+Becase the values are being bound to symbols, the associations are called *bindings*.

-You can supply as many *bindings* to let as you like, as long as there's an even number of variables to values.
+You can supply as many bindings to let as you like, as long as there's an even number of values to symbols.

 Bindings are evaluated in order, so later bindings can use earlier bindings.